Create a New Manufacturing Order

 - Demo video: Production Planning and Management.

-- How to edit the proposed schedule - materials, operations, workers?
+- Edit the proposed schedule - materials, operations, workers.

 A new Manufacturing Order can be created from Production planning -> Manufacturing Orders, by clicking Create Create.

 - Choose a Product.

 - Enter the Quantity, after which the software will calculate the production schedule (read details here).

 - Optionally, edit planning parameters:

 - Start date to set the new starting point for forward scheduling.